 United Kingdom

-Normal series issued between 1983 and 2001, trailer plate in black on orange.
+Former passenger series issued between 1st August 1983 and 31st August 2001, front plate in black on white.

 The registration consists of one letter, followed by three numerals and three letters.